Here are some issues that continue to give us grief:

 Figure 604.2 Water Closet Location

-- We are seeing toilet paper dispensers dimensioned or installed 36 inches from the water closet rear wall to the leading edge of the dispenser.
-That was 9 years ago!
-The requirement is 7 inches minimum to 9 inches maximum to centerline from the front edge of the water closet!
+- We are seeing toilet paper dispensers dimensioned or installed 36 inches from the water closet rear wall to the far edge of the dispenser.
+That was permitted up until 2012 under the old 1994 TAS!
+The current requirement is 7 inches minimum to 9 inches maximum to centerline from the front edge of the water closet!
 Here's an easy trick for a contractor; Take a tape measure and measure the distance from the back wall to the front edge of the water closet, then add 8 inches to that.
 Center the toilet paper dispenser here.
 Voila!

 Figure 604.7 Dispenser Outlet Location

 - Stop specifying and/or installing large bulky toilet paper dispensers with toilet paper rolls long enough to wrap around the moon 3 times.
-Most of the time these HUGE dispensers require the user to tightly grasp the paper product and pull downward to dispense it.
+Most of the time these very large dispensers require the user to tightly grasp the paper product and pull downward to dispense it.
 This is a violation of Section 309.4 of the state and federal ADA standards.
 Toilet paper dispensers should dispense the paper freely without requiring tight grasping to operate.
-Look, we know that you want to save money by not having to replace the roll as often, but seriously, if a person with a disability cannot unroll the paper then you should have bigger concerns than saving a few bucks!
+Look, owners and tenants, we know that you want to save money by not having to replace the roll as often, but seriously, if a person with a disability cannot unroll toilet paper to take care of business then you should have bigger concerns than saving a few bucks!

 Figure 307.2 Limits of Protruding Objects

-- Stop ordering and installing Eliason doors that have vision panels 20 feet off the ground.
+- Stop receiving and installing Eliason doors that have vision panels located very high in the door panel.
 We still see double-swinging Eliason doors with vision lights, or panels, that are higher than 43 inches above the finish floor.
 If the door is located along a required accessible route of travel then it must comply!
+Since 43 inches above the finish floor is the maximum height permitted for a vision panel, and you insist on specifying the maximum height, we recommend that 42 inches (3' - 6") be specified.
+This will allow a tolerance for any air gap underneath the door.